esacdab/cdab-testsuite/Use Cases/Scenario 2 - Rapid Mapping/integration.md

 ## Integration procedure

-1. Open Jupyter Notebook on the virtual machine or within the environment provided through the target site's web interface.
+1. Open Jupyter Lab on the virtual machine or within the environment provided through the target site's web interface.
 [10%]

 2. Upload the files scenario code files (_burned\_area.ipynb_ and the two helper _*.py_ files) to the workspace folder using the Jupyter upload functionality.
 [20%]

 3. **Using the target site data access and following the documentation available at the target site**, get two relevant Sentinel-2 MSI L2A products.
 For instance, the products with the identifier `S2B_MSIL2A_20210305T171109_N0214_R112_T14RLP_20210305T212158` and `S2B_MSIL2A_20210424T170839_N0300_R112_T14RLP_20210424T211236` of April 2021 (Northern Mexico) [30%]

-   * For **Sobloo**, the download can be operformed using the DirectData API.
-This is done automatically by the Jupyter notebook, so you can skip this manual step.
+   * For **Sobloo**, do the following:

+     The included file _sobloo-download.py_ is intended to make the download from Sobloo easy.
+Transfer that file on the virtual machine.

+     Set the `$DATA_PATH` variable to the directory for local copies of the products and the `$SOBLOO_API_KEY` variable to your Sobloo API key, and download the files using the following commands:

+     ```console
+     python3 sobloo-download.py $DATA_PATH S2B_MSIL2A_20210305T171109_N0214_R112_T14RLP_20210305T212158 "$SOBLOO_API_KEY"
+     python3 sobloo-download.py $DATA_PATH S2B_MSIL2A_20210424T170839_N0300_R112_T14RLP_20210424T211236 "$SOBLOO_API_KEY"
+     ```

    * For **ONDA**, do the following:

      From the shell, mount the data volume as explained in [this page](https://www.onda-dias.eu/cms/knowledge-base/adapi-how-to-mount-unmount/).
      Set the `$DATA_PATH` variable to the directory for local copies of the products and copy the .zip files using the following commands:

      ```console
      # /local_path is the mountpoint for the data volume